DSRaw/DragNDrop-with-wxPython/README.md

   However, this also requires handing events off from the original button object to events bound to the new Frame's child button

-  Concerns: there can be glitchy behavior when the Frame's focus is unexpectedly pulled away by the host OS's GUI.
-There are some WIP events handlers to assuage the worst of these issues
+  *Concerns: there can be glitchy behavior when the Frame's focus is unexpectedly pulled away by the host OS's GUI.
+There are some WIP events handlers to assuage the worst of these issues*

-3)Completely encapsulated checking of matching pairs of draggable buttons and their drop targets
+__Completely encapsulated checking of matching pairs of draggable buttons and their drop targets

   Checking for matches between the buttons being dragged and their target buttons is integrated into the drag and drop event cycle.
 Because all of this is instanced when a MatchPair object is created, the correct pairs of buttons will always only enter a matched state with each other, meaning checking for matches is achievable entirely within a single object without requiring cross-talk between non-matching pairs.